 Arrival in Canmore

 Your journey begins with a private transfer from Calgary International Airport to Canmore.
-After settling into your accommodations, we’ll gather for a welcome dinner at änkôr Canmore (named one of the top 100 restaurants in Canada) or a similar fine-dining establishment.
-This is an opportunity to connect, review the week ahead, and get to know each other.
+After settling into your accommodations, we’ll gather for a welcome dinner at Sauvage—renowned for its intimate atmosphere and hyper-local, "forest-to-table" tasting menus.

 Driving time (one way): 1 hr 30 min